levi2up/SkyAPI/README.md

 # SkyAPI
-An improved version of the hypixel skyblock API that uses original skyblock API and sky.shiiyu.moe to create a faster, easier to read, and overall better
+An improved version of the hypixel skyblock API that uses the original hypixel skyblock API and sky.shiiyu.moe to create a faster, easier to read, and overall better version of the current skyblock API.